fbpx

 Why eating walnuts is healthy

-Previous research showed that pecans were the highest in antioxidants after scientists found they earned a whopping 17,940 on the ORAC scale, a measure of antioxidant capacity – but according to this data walnuts not only have more antioxidants, but they’re of higher quality than other nuts.
+Previous research showed that pecans were the highest in antioxidants after scientists found they earned a whopping 17,940 on the ORAC scale, a measure of antioxidant capacity – but according to this data, walnuts not only have more antioxidants, but they’re of higher quality than other nuts.

-The truth is you can’t go wrong eating either of these two antioxidant-rich nuts – or any nut for that matter.
+The truth is you can’t go wrong eating either of these two antioxidant-rich nuts – or any nut, for that matter.
 The antioxidants in nuts aren’t the only ingredient that protects against heart disease.
-When you eat walnuts and other tree nuts you get “good fats” like monounsaturated and polyunsaturated fats that help to lower cholesterol levels and provide a healthy dose of fiber.
+When you eat walnuts and other tree nuts, you get “good fats” like monounsaturated and polyunsaturated fats that help to lower cholesterol levels and provide a healthy dose of fiber.

-To get the heart-healthy benefits of eating walnuts, munch on small handful of nuts – about 14 walnut halves a day.
-Walnuts are calorie-dense, but 14 walnut halves only have about 185 calories.
 Walnuts contain a form of vitamin E called gamma-tocopherol that may be particularly helpful for lowering the risk of heart disease.
-One type of healthy fat in walnuts called alpha-linolenic-acid is converted to heart-healthy omega-3 fatty acids, which is an additional plus for heart health, but this conversion is inefficient – so don’t give up fish.
+One type of healthy fat in walnuts called alpha-linolenic acid is converted to heart-healthy omega-3 fatty acids, which is an additional plus for heart health.
+Still, this conversion is inefficient – so don’t give up fish.

 The bottom line

-All nuts have antioxidant benefits, but walnuts stand out because of their high levels of good quality antioxidants.
-Unfortunately, people are more likely to snack on peanuts, almonds or cashews – not walnuts.
+All nuts have antioxidant benefits, but walnuts stand out because of their high levels of good-quality antioxidants.
+Unfortunately, people are more likely to snack on peanuts, almonds, or cashews – not walnuts.
 So, do yourself a favor, and munch on a small handful of walnuts as a snack.
 It’ll do your heart good.